Reds rookie Chase Burns strikes out first 5 batters in big league debut before faltering vs. Yankees

-He was not able to carry the momentum through the rest of the game.

-The 22-year old right-hander, the second overall pick in last July's amateur draft, allowed three runs in five innings Tuesday night against the New York Yankees.
-Burns would not factor in the decision though after Cincinnati scored three runs in the seventh to tie the game.
+The 22-year old Burns, the second overall pick in last July's amateur draft, gave up three runs in five innings, but his teammates made sure that the night ended on a positive note as the Reds rallied for a 5-4 victory in 11 innings.

+“I feel like after the first batter, I kind of settled in there, but I was amped up, so it was fun,” Burns said.
+“It was everything I could ask for.
+I mean, to walk it off like that, to be in the dugout and see that, there’s nothing better than that.”

-According to the Elias Sports Bureau, Burns also joined the Yankees’ Al Leiter and Tampa Bay’s Wade Davis as the only pitchers since 1961 whose first six outs in their debuts were strikeouts.
+According to the Elias Sports Bureau, Burns also joined the Yankees’ Al Leiter (vs. Brewers in 1987) and Tampa Bay’s Wade Davis (vs. Tigers in 2009) as the only pitchers since 1961 whose first six outs in their debuts were strikeouts.
 Both gave up a run during the first two innings.

+The Dodgers' Pete Richert struck out the first six batters he faced in relief against the Reds in 1962, but the third batter reached on a third strike passed ball.

+“That was pretty cool,” Reds manager Terry Francona said.
+“He didn’t get too excited, I think he enjoyed the competition.
+There’s a lot to like.
+His slider is really good.”

 Aaron Judge followed with a base hit.
 Burns retired the next two hitters, Chisholm got aboard with a single and Anthony Volpe hit a two-run triple when center fielder TJ Friedl made an ill-advised dive and the ball got by him.